CaffeinatedCarter/hackintosh/README.md

 5. Restart your system, which should now default to the `FileVault Preboot from Preboot` option, and enter your password at login to decrypt the system drive.

-_Note: You should also make these changes to your USB drive Clover configuration so that it can properly boot your system if the `Macintosh SSD` EFI partition gets messed up.
-If you don't update the configuration, then the Clover bootloader will not be able to properly handle the FileVault-encrypted drive._
+_Note: You should also make these changes to your USB drive OpenCore configuration so that it can properly boot your system if the `Macintosh SSD` EFI partition gets messed up.
+If you don't update the configuration, then the OpenCore bootloader will not be able to properly handle the FileVault-encrypted drive._

 ### Enable TRIM for Solid State Drives